 - Social Sciences: Social Science subjects engage in theory-driven as well as empirical exploration and analysis of human transactions.
 They address the mental and behavioral activities of individuals, groups, organizations, institutions, and nations.
 Social science disciplines such as anthropology, economics, linguistics, political science, and psychology seek generalizable interpretations and explanations of human interaction.

-- Departments or HASS teaching units (both within and outside of SHASS) who wish to propose a new subject to count towards the HASS Requirement are asked to email a Subject Proposal Form for the HASS Requirement and syllabus to the Subcommittee for their review.
+- Departments or HASS teaching units (both within and outside of SHASS) who wish to propose a new subject to count towards the HASS Requirement are asked to email a Subject Proposal Form for the HASS Requirement and syllabus to the Subcommittee for its review.
 Catalog Coordinators in each Department/unit can enter the subject as a new subject into the Curricular Information System (CIS).
 A refresher on the process and subject numbering can be found on the Registrar's website.

 - The Subcommittee will work with the Catalog Coordinator to resolve any questions or concerns about the HASS designation or approve the HASS GIR designation in the CIS.